microsoft/TaskWeaver/project/plugins/README.md

 ## vision_web_explorer
+This plugin by default is **not** enabled.
+If you want to use this plugin, you need to enable it in the `vision_web_explorer.yaml` file.
 In this plugin, we use Selenium driver to open a web browser and navigate to a website.
 So, you need to install the following python packages:
 ```bash